exosite-garage/micrium_gnurx_cloud/uCOS-III-Ex4/README.md

 displayed on the RDK's LCD screen by pushing SW1, SW2 or SW3.
 This project can be re-used, extended and deployed as desired.

+License is BSD, Copyright 2011, Exosite LLC (see LICENSE file)

 Tested with HEW version 4.09.00.007, including:
 Compiler KPIT GNURX [ELF] Toolchain v11.02  (7-20-2011) Renesas Demonstration Kit (RDK) RX62N v3.00 Release 00 (6-15-2011 00:08:55)